NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 In addition to the two source time profiles of a [continuous wave](../Python_User_Interface.md#continuoussource) (CW) and finite-bandwidth [pulse](../Python_User_Interface.md#gaussiansource), Meep supports a [custom source](../Python_User_Interface.md#customsource) for defining an arbitrary time profile.
 This feature can be used to model **spatially incoherent** random (i.e., [white noise](https://en.wikipedia.org/wiki/White_noise)) dipole emission in a [light-emitting diode](https://en.wikipedia.org/wiki/Light-emitting_diode) (LED), spontaneously recombining excitonic emission in an [organic light-emitting diode](https://en.wikipedia.org/wiki/OLED) (OLED), as well as near-field heat transfer.
 Such incoherent emission processes are very different from *coherent* emission by a single collection of sources with a fixed phase relation, and more complicated modeling techniques are required.

-This tutorial example involves computing the radiated [flux](../Introduction.md#transmittancereflectance-spectra) from $N=10$ dipole emitters of a 2d LED-like periodic structure with a thin (1d) light-emitting layer.
+This tutorial example involves computing the radiated [Poynting flux](../Introduction.md#transmittancereflectance-spectra) from $N=10$ dipole emitters of a 2d LED-like periodic structure with a thin (1d) light-emitting layer.
 A schematic of the unit cell geometry and simulation layout is shown below.
 A silver (Ag) back reflector is used to direct nearly all the flux upwards into the $+y$ direction.
 PML is used to terminate the air region at the top of the cell.
 (Note: PML is not necessary at the bottom of the cell due to the Ag layer which is effectively a lossless mirror with [skin depth](https://en.wikipedia.org/wiki/Skin_effect) of a few nanometers at a wavelength of 1 μm.)
 The emitting layer is placed within a lossless dielectric substrate with wavelength-independent refractive index of 3.45.

 ![](../images/LED_layout.png#center)

+### Exploiting Linear Time Invariance of the Materials and Geometry

 One can take two different approaches to computing the radiated flux based on the type of emitter: (1) random or (2) deterministic.
 In Method 1 (brute-force Monte Carlo), each emitter is a white-noise dipole: every timestep for every dipole is an independent random number.
 A single run involves all $N$ dipoles which are modeled using a `CustomSource`.
 The stochastic results for the radiated flux are averaged over multiple trials/iterations via [Monte Carlo sampling](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 Method 2 exploits the property of [linear time-invariance](https://en.wikipedia.org/wiki/Linear_time-invariant_system) of the materials/geometry and involves a sequence of $N$ separate runs each with a single deterministic dipole (i.e., pulse time profile, `GaussianSource`) at different positions in the emitting layer.
 Because dipoles at different positions are uncorrelated, the radiated flux from the ensemble is simply the average of all the individual iterations.
 (The interference terms between different dipoles integrate to zero when averaging over all possible phases.)
 The two approaches converge towards identical results, but Method 1 is more computationally expensive than Method 2 due to the much larger number of trials/iterations ($\gg  N$) required to attain low noise variance.
 (Even more sophisticated deterministic methods exist to reduce the number of separate simulations, especially at high resolutions; for example, replacing the point-dipole sources with a [rapidly converging set of smooth basis functions](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.81.012119) as demonstrated below, or fancier methods that exploit [trace-estimation methods](https://arxiv.org/abs/2111.13046) and/or transform volumetric sources to [surface sources](http://doi.org/10.1103/PhysRevB.88.054305).)